dhirajneupane/academicPortfolio/_pages/about.md

   - /about/
   - /about.html
 ---

-> <p style='text-align: center;'>  Never confuse education with intelligence, you can have a PhD and still be an idiot.
+> <p style='text-align: center;'>  Never confuse education with intelligence, you can have a PhD and still be an idiot.</p>
+> <p style='text-align: right;'> I disapprove of what You say, but I will defend to the death your right to say it. </p>

 Greetings, and welcome to my portfolio!